KevinParnell/OneeChan/README.md

 - Something doesn't work let me know in the [Issues](https://github.com/KevinParnell/OneeChan/issues) page

-- Please refer to the [Wiki](https://github.com/KevinParnell/OneeChan/wiki) for instructions
+- Please refer to the [Wiki](https://github.com/KevinParnell/OneeChan/wiki) for instructions (this is currently empty)

 - If you are having issues with mascots saving or resetting, please manually select 'Select none' and save, fully refresh the page or exit, and reload it.
 Reselect your mascots manually, this should fix any issue with mascot settings not saving.